-Includes the effects of \$51.3 million pre-tax litigation expense in the first quarter of 2007 related to the Perez matter.
-(1)

-(2) Includes the effects of a \$3.9 million pre-tax benefit recorded in the third quarter of 2007 as a result of the receipt of accelerated royalty payments from franchisees in consideration of the termination of their franchise agreements.
-(3) Includes the effects of a \$38.7 million pre-tax restructuring expense recorded in the fourth quarter of 2007 related to the store consolidation plan and other restructuring items announced December 3, 2007.

-(a) Includes the effects of a \$4.05 million pre-tax expense in the third quarter of 2006 associated with the settlement of the Burdusis/French/Corso litigation and the effects of a \$10.35 million pre-tax expense in the third quarter of 2006 associated with the settlement with the california Attorney General.

-(7) Includes the effects of a \$2.2 million pre-tax expense in the third quarter of 2006 for the refinancing of our senior credit facilities.
-(8) Includes the effects of adopting SAB 108 of approximately \$3.1 million decrease in pre-tax revenue and \$738,000 decrease in pre-tax depreciation expense related to adjustments for deferred revenue.
-(9) Includes the effects of a \$58.0 million pre-tax expense in the fourth quarter of 2006 associated with the litigation expense with respect to the Perez case.

-(10) Includes the effects of a \$2.6 million pre-tax expense in the fourth quarter of 2006 for the refinancing of our senior credit facilities.
-(11) Includes the effects of a pre-tax legal reversion of \$8.0 million associated with the settlement of a class action lawsuit in the state of California and a \$2.0 million tax audit reserve credit associated with the examination and favorable resolution of our 1998 and 1999 federal tax returns.

-(12) Includes the effects of a \$13.0 million pre-tax restructuring expense as part of our store consolidation plan and \$7.7 million in pre-tax expenses related to the damage caused by Hurricanes Katrina and Rita.

-(13) Includes the effects of a \$2.1 million pre-tax restructuring expense as part of our store consolidation plan, \$1.1 million in pre-tax expenses related to the damage caused by Hurricanes Katrina, Rita and Wilma and a \$3.3 million state tax reserve credit for a reserve adjustment due to a change in estimate related to potential loss exposures.
+- (1) Includes the effects of \$51.3 million pre-tax litigation expense in the first quarter of 2007 related to the Perez matter. - (2) Includes the effects of a \$3.9 million pre-tax benefit recorded in the third quarter of 2007 as a result of the receipt of accelerated royalty payments from franchisees in consideration of the termination of their franchise agreements. - (3) Includes the effects of a \$38.7 million pre-tax restructuring expense recorded in the fourth quarter of 2007 related to the store consolidation plan and other restructuring items announced December 3, 2007. - (4) Includes the effects of an \$11.0 million pre-tax litigation expense recorded in the fourth quarter of 2007 related to the Shafer/Johnson matter. - (5) Includes the effects of adopting SFAS 123R of approximately \$7.8 million of pre-tax expense related to stock options and restricted stock units granted. - (6) Includes the effects of a \$4.95 million pre-tax expense in the third quarter of 2006 associated with the settlement of the Burdusis/French/Corso litigation and the effects of a \$10.35 million pre-tax expense in the third quarter of 2006 associated with the settlement with the California Attorney General. - (7) Includes the effects of a \$2.2 million pre-tax expense in the third quarter of 2006 for the refinancing of our senior credit facilities. - (8) Includes the effects of adopting SAB 108 of approximately \$3.1 million decrease in pre-tax revenue and \$738,000 decrease in pre-tax depreciation expense related to adjustments for deferred revenue. - (9) Includes the effects of a \$58.0 million pre-tax expense in the fourth quarter of 2006 associated with the litigation expense with respect to the Perez case. - (10) Includes the effects of a \$2.6 million pre-tax expense in the fourth quarter of 2006 for the refinancing of our senior credit facilities. - (11) Includes the effects of a pre-tax legal reversion of \$8.0 million associated with the settlement of a class action lawsuit in the state of California and a \$2.0 million tax audit reserve credit associated with the examination and favorable resolution of our 1998 and 1999 federal tax returns. - (12) Includes the effects of a \$13.0 million pre-tax restructuring expense as part of our store consolidation plan and \$7.7 million in pre-tax expenses related to the damage caused by Hurricanes Katrina and Rita. - (13) Includes the effects of a \$2.1 million pre-tax restructuring expense as part of our store consolidation plan, \$1.1 million in pre-tax expenses related to the damage caused by Hurricanes Katrina, Rita and Wilma and a \$3.3 million state tax reserve credit for a reserve adjustment due to a change in estimate related to potential loss exposures.